 In May, an audit will be conducted of all information submitted by schools through their online dashboard.
-Points for each component of each step are all or nothing, meaning there are no part marks.
 Upon audit, a school will not receive a higher certification level than the one they submitted for.
 Following the review process, a school may receive a lower certification level than the one applied for if the reporting information provided was insufficient.
-All information submitted is reviewed multiple times and any reduction in level is made through consensus of the audit team.
+Any reduction in level is made through consensus of the audit team.
 All results are final.

 Once a school's certification level has been audited, schools will receive communication confirming their Healthy Schools Certification results (e.g., their level).
-All schools certified at any level will receive a banner with their certification level.
-Schools can prominently display the banner in their school to celebrate their achievements!
+All schools certified at any level will receive a digital banner with their certification level which can be proudly displayed on websites, social media platforms, and other digital platforms to celebrate their achievements.
+A print ready production file will also be provided along with the digital banner.